stastnypremysl/lsql-csv/README.md

     lsql-csv -d: '/etc/{passwd,group}, &1.1 &2.1, if &1.4 == &2.3'

-Ogh, what does `/etc/{passwd,group}` mean?
+What does `/etc/{passwd,group}` mean?
 Basically, there are two-three types of expressions.
-Select (and from) expression and aritmethic expression.
+Select (and from) expression and arithmetic expression.
 In all select blocks, you can use expansion and wildcards just like you were in bash.

 Finally, the output can be something like this